-Portfolio Contents:
+Portfolio Contents

 Students prepare their materials throughout their graduate programs and present them in a series of sections containing collected materials.
 Portfolios document evidence from course work, papers, conference attendance, readings and other learning experiences that prepared students in several core areas.
 Students are required to provide an introduction and outline of their portfolio contents and a one-page written reflection for each section.
-The portfolio committee reviews the portfolio in the final term enrollment.
+The portfolio committee reviews the portfolio in the final term enrollment with the exception of the summer session.
+Summer graduates will submit their portfolios during the Spring semester prior to their final summer session.

-Evaluation of the Portfolio:
+Evaluation of the Portfolio